foobarbazfred/mqtt-rendaoh-2025/README.md

-# MQTT Rendaoh 2025: Real-Time Button Mash Battle with IoT
+# MQTT Renda-Oh 2025: Real-Time Button Mash Battle with IoT

 This project was created for GitHub's "For the Love of Code 2025" hackathon.
 It is a revamped version of the original MQTT-based button mash game, designed to be more fun, educational, and technically refined.